Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 • rest breaks

-Summative external assessment or SEE
+Summative external assessment and Senior External Examinations

 Schools’ AARA application/notification process for summative assessment in Units 3 and 4